istanbul-not-constantinople/oink/README.md

 there are four unique powers included in this mod.

 ### mortal lock
-technoblade never dies. that is a fact. so, why would such an unkillable beast require totems? they are banned in this origin.
+technoblade never dies. so, why would such an unkillable beast require totems? they are banned in this origin.

 ### intense preparation
 technoblade trains hard, and always comes prepared. so emulate this, all potion effects (both positive and negative) are doubled in amplification.